National Conference for Community and Justice

 The National Conference for Community and Justice is an American social justice organization focused on fighting biases and promoting understanding between people of different races and cultures.

 The organization was founded in 1927 as the National Conference of Jews and Christians in response to anti-Semitism and anti-Catholic sentiment surrounding Al Smith's run for President.
+It has operated under its current name since 1998.

 History

-The NCCJ was established in 1927 by social activists, including Jane Addams and US Supreme Court Justice Charles Evans Hughes, to bring diverse people together to address interfaith divisions.
+This organization was established in 1927 by social activists, including Jane Addams and US Supreme Court Justice Charles Evans Hughes, to bring diverse people together to address interfaith divisions.
+In 1938, its name was modified to National Conference of Christians and Jews (NCCJ).

-Over the course of its history, the organization expanded its purview to all issues of social justice; in 1998 its name changed from "National Conference of Jews and Christians" to "National Conference for Community and Justice".
+Over the course of its history, the organization expanded its purview to all issues of social justice; in 1998, its name changed again, from "National Conference of Christians and Jews" to "National Conference for Community and Justice", keeping the same acronym NCCJ.
 A number of regional offices exist under the auspices of the National Federation for Just Communities.

 Programs and events

 The NCCJ promoted inclusivity through various events and programs.

 One of the first was the "Tolerance Trio", a traveling roadshow which toured the country with a priest, a rabbi, and a clergyman, all making jokes and providing entertainment.

 Throughout its tenure, the NCCJ offered interfaith events, school-age programs, and youth leadership programs aimed at promoting values such as understanding, respect, and community building.